-These images have to be replaced as part of a gradual transformation of the school into a community learning centre (Parson, 1990; Mayo, 1994a), hopefully being very much involved in community development (Martin, Tett and Kay, 1999, p.71).
-This would be in keeping with the reforms the Municipal Bureau of Sao Paulo sought to introduce when Paulo Freire was Education Secretary during the PT Mayor Luiza Erundina de Souza's term of office (Freire, 1993; Torres, 1995; O'Cadiz et al, 1997).
+These images have to be replaced, as part of a gradual transformation of the school into a community learning centre (Parson, 1990; Mayo, 1994), hopefully being very much involved in community development (Martin et al., 1999, p.
+71).
+This would be in keeping with the reforms the Municipal Bureau of Sao Paulo sought to introduce when Paulo Freire was Education Secretary during the PT Mayor Luiza Erundina de Souza's term of office (Freire, 1993; Torres, 1994; O'Cadiz et al; 1997).
 As Nita Freire told us in an interview:

-He worked very much and seriously to 'Change the face of the school.'
+... he worked very much and seriously to 'Change the face of the school.'
 This means: to make it really popular because it would be happy, pretty, efficient, agreeable.
-To this end, he would be counting upon the participation of the educational agents (teachers, students, directors, supervisors, people in charge of pedagogic orientation, guards, people in charge of meals, cleaners, janitors, mothers and fathers of the students, etc.).[32]
+To this end, he would be counting upon the participation of the educational agents (teachers, students, directors, supervisors, people in charge of pedagogic orientation, guards, people in charge of meals, cleaners, janitors, mothers and fathers of the students, etc.) (Borg & Mayo, 2000, p.
+115)

-Genuine parental involvement entails the engagement, on equal terms, of a very important stakeholder in the educational enterprise, in a process intended to 'change the face of the school' into one which offers greater democratic spaces and possibilities to different members of the community.
+With regard to Malta, this appears to be more than just a possibility in that the new NMC advocates the conversion of schools into community learning centres, and some of the NMC's follow-up literature provides detailed guidelines for this purpose (Ministry of Education, 2000).
+Genuine parental involvement entails the engagement, on equal terms, of a very important stakeholder in the educational enterprise, in a process intended to

+'change the face of the school' into one that offers greater democratic spaces and possibilities to different members of the community.